Binary Verification for Zero-Shot Vision: Introduction

 \item \textbf{BLINK-Jigsaw.} BLINK~\cite{fu2024blinkmultimodallargelanguage} is a multiple-choice benchmark that reformats classic vision tasks into image prompts to probe core perceptual skills that humans solve “in a blink,” but that current VLMs often miss.
 To test whether our approach helps on these harder perception cases, we evaluate a modified and harder BLINK-Jigsaw setting.
 Our method improves accuracy from 51.6\% (MCQ) to 56.8\%, demonstrating that binary verification still delivers measurable gains even when the underlying task is challenging for state-of-the-art VLMs.

 \end{itemize}

-Our approach is supported by a compact theory that mirrors the empirical trends.
-We show that any open-ended vision query can be \emph{quantized} to a finite hypothesis set (an MCQ) and then \emph{binarized} into per-option True/False checks, creating a hardness ladder under $0$–$1$ loss: $\;R_K^\star \!\ge\!
-R_m^\star \!\ge\!
-R_2^\star\,$.
-An information-theoretic perspective yields the same ordering, and when per-option verifiers are calibrated to posteriors, aggregating T/F answers recovers the Bayes $K$-way rule.
-A capability model further explains the gains: simpler prompts expose more task-relevant signal, tightening Fano bounds~\cite{cover2006elements} on Bayes error for MCQ and especially for T/F. Finally, a two-hypothesis calculation shows that one-round binary verification typically exceeds MCQ.
+This work is driven by a need in our video product.
+Live streaming and video recording of many events often provide only a single wide camera feed, yet viewers expect a multi-camera and professionally directed stream.
+Our system re-organizes a single-camera video into a structured layout by identifying key visual components, enabling virtual camera movement and composited views.
+It must distinguish the active speaker from the audience in a seminar/demo day, track the in-play ball versus other balls in the scene in basketball, and identify the bride in a wedding.
+This motivates our focus on reliable grounding and is why we start from REC as a benchmark and prioritize accuracy as a first-order requirement.
+We present the end-to-end video processing and editing system, and show how the proposed binary verification workflow integrates into its architecture in live-streaming settings.

-This paper makes the following contributions: \begin{itemize} \item \textbf{Method.} We introduce a simple and unified workflow that \emph{quantizes} an open-ended query to a small hypothesis set for a MCQ and then \emph{binarizes} them into per-candidate True/False checks with deterministic resolution. \item \textbf{Experiment.} Using the same/similar workflow, we show broad gains across five tasks in three families, where quantization improves over open-ended prompting and binarization provides a further consistent boost. \item \textbf{Theory.} We develop a compact theory to justify the approach, clarify when and why it works, and support its generality across tasks.
+This paper makes the following contributions: \begin{itemize} \item \textbf{Method.} We introduce a simple and unified workflow that \emph{quantizes} an open-ended query to a small hypothesis set for a MCQ and then \emph{binarizes} them into per-candidate True/False checks with deterministic resolution. \item \textbf{Experiment.} Using the same/similar workflow, we show broad gains across five tasks in three families, where quantization improves over open-ended prompting and binarization provides a further consistent boost. \item \textbf{System.} We present an end-to-end video processing and editing system (in live-streaming settings) that integrates the workflow for REC, turning grounded targets into downstream actions such as virtual camera movement, composited views, and selective annotation/redaction. \end{itemize}